 Additional Program Requirements

 The research and dissertation are completed under the direction of a major advisor and a Doctoral Advisory Committee.
-The major advisor and dissertation committee members are chosen by the Institute director in consultation with the student, Institute faculty and Biological Sciences Department faculty.
-The research problem is formulated by the student and must be approved by the committee.
-Dissertation committees and topics are subject to the approval of the deans of the College of Arts and Sciences and The Graduate College.
+The major advisor and dissertation committee members are chosen by the Institute director in consultation with the student and Institute faculty.
+The research problem is formulated by the student and must be approved by the Committee.
+Dissertation Committees and topics are subject to the approval of the deans of the College of Arts and Sciences and The Graduate College.

-To be admitted to candidacy for the doctoral degree the student must have satisfactorily completed the above requirements, and a teaching experience in addition to the other candidacy requirements of doctoral programs in The Graduate College.
+To be admitted to candidacy for the doctoral degree the student must have satisfactorily completed the course work, the research tools, the comprehensive examination, and a teaching experience in addition to the other candidacy requirements of doctoral programs in The Graduate College.